Tom4599/nginx/README.md

 # openshiftrepo

-Repository to pull image wordpress and mariadb in same time on Openshift Origin.
+Repository to pull image nginx on Openshift Origin.